Kou-ding/Computer-Architecture/lab2/lab2.md

 | Loop 3           | 65539            | 6.550E5      | 65539    | no        | 0    | 0   | 1061  | 1055  | 0    |

-For an array of $256 \times 256$ we have the following results:
+For an array of $256 \times 256$ we get the following results:

 | | |
 | - | - |